EECS150/asic_labs_fa21/lab3/spec.md

 19: [ ...... ] Test ( 1 ), [ 7 == 3 ]  (decimal)
 ```
 ## Synthesis
-Synthesis is the process of converting RTL Verilog files into technology (or platform, in the case of
+Synthesis is the process of converting your Verilog RTL description into technology (or platform, in the case of
 FPGAs) specific gate-level Verilog.
 These gates are different from the “and”, “or”, “xor” etc. primitives in Verilog.
 While the logic primitives correspond to gate-level operations, they do not have
 a physical representation outside of their symbol.
-A synthesized gate-level Verilog only contains
+A synthesized gate-level Verilog netlist only contains
 cells with corresponding physical aspects: they have a transistor-level schematic with transistor
 sizes provided, a physical layout containing information necessary for fabrication, timing libraries
-providing performance specifications etc. Some synthesis tools also output assign statements that
+providing performance specifications, etc. Some synthesis tools also output assign statements that
 refer to pass-through interfaces, but no logic operation is performed in these assignments (not even
 simple inversion!).